hyperandroid/MoMa/readme.md

 This functions loads all the modules or libraries specified.
 Modules are loaded and solved on the fly, while .js files, are simply loaded.
 When **MoMa** ends loading and solving all files/modules, it notifies via callback to MoMa's **onReady** function.
+**The onReady function, when invoked, will remove all onReady observers.**

 This function loads a file if the array value ends with **js**, or tries to load a module otherwise.